shinishiho/pc/README.md

 Here are what you can change according to your needs:

    1. Config folder: You can throw whatever config for the apps you use there.
 Then tell the script where those config files belong to by editing [this file.](./data/config_paths.json)
-   2. Data folder: We currently have
+   2. Data folder:
       * [fonts](./data/fonts): You can put your favorite fonts here and they will be installed.
-      * [themes](./data/themes): Theming for Windows (basic theming, no external software required).
-You can save your wallpapers, cursors, system icons, color schemes here.
+      * [themes](./data/themes): Theming for Windows (wallpaper, accent color, cursor etc).
+Prefer external theming software?
+Don't care about this folder then.
       * [apps](./data/apps.json): A list of apps to be installed using winget.
    3. Scripts:
       * [get.ps1](./scripts/get.ps1): Edit your repo link here.
       * [run.ps1](./scripts/run.ps1): Personalize the banner to your name, ~~or you can just throw it away~~.